micmejia/bible-dump/AMPC/Galatians/Gal 6.md

-So then, as occasion _and_ opportunity open up to us, let us do good [[^i]morally] to all people [not only [^j]being useful or profitable to them, but also doing what is for their spiritual good and advantage].
+So then, as occasion _and_ opportunity open up to us, let us do good [morally] to all people [not only being useful or profitable to them, but also doing what is for their spiritual good and advantage].
 Be mindful to be a blessing, especially to those of the household of faith [those who belong to God's family with you, the believers].